2010 (January to April)

 Almost two months have passed since Nightwing and Robin foiled Talia and Creighton Kendall’s evil plans to create a clone army.
 But not to worry for Talia, Kendall has enacted his contingency plan, which involves abusing the kidnapped Chinese metahuman known as Mother of Champions.
 See, Mother of Champions has the super-ability to give birth to litters of twenty-five metahuman babies every three days.
 Kendall has been keeping Mother sedated and has been artificially inseminating her round-the-clock, which has spawned over 200 super-babies thus far.
 The only problem is that the babies age ten years daily, making their development really screwed up and making their lifespan about ten days long.
 Kendall brainwashes Mother’s winged-metahuman children and sends them (on days two through four of their development stage) to kill Nightwing.
 Nightwing defeats his attackers, and apprehends one of them.

-–FLASHBACK: Who shot and abducted Connor Hawke?
-Connor has been has been missing for almost two months now.
+–FLASHBACK: From Green Arrow and Black Canary #8.
+Who shot and abducted Connor Hawke?
+Connor has been missing for almost two months now.
 Finally, Ollie Queen, Dinah Lance, and Mia Dearden not only have a clue as to his whereabouts, but also know who might be responsible for his shooting.
 Their investigation has pointed them in the direction of the League of Assassins, and hence Ra’s Al Ghul!
 Ollie calls up the man who knows the most about the League, Batman, but is surprised to learn that Ra’s is behind bars at Arkham.
 Undeterred, Ollie surmises that Ra’s could still be responsible since he’s only been incarcerated recently.
-(This is all seen through flashback in Green Arrow and Black Canary #8).
-I should mention that this flashback supposedly takes place only nine hours before GA & BC #9.
+Note that this flashback supposedly takes place only nine hours before GA & BC #9.
 This is impossible.
 This flashback should take place at least twenty-four to thirty-six hours before the next issue (giving us ample time for Nightwing #145, Part 2 and the note that follows).

 –Nightwing #145, Part 2